 Achilles Tendonitis Treatment in Raleigh, NC

 Achilles tendonitis is inflammation and/or degeneration of the Achilles tendon.
-At Wake Non Surgical Ortho, Dr. Kanaan provides non-surgical treatment options to patients suffering from Achilles tendonitis.
+At Wake Non Surgical Ortho, Dr. Matthew Kanaan provides non-surgical treatment options to patients suffering from Achilles tendonitis.
 He will take the time to provide you with a proper diagnosis to determine the best treatment option for you.
 For more information, contact our office at (919)719-2270 and schedule an appointment today!

 What Causes Achilles Tendonitis?

 Most injuries of the Achilles tendon are overuse conditions caused by repetitive motion associated with poor biomechanics.
 Improper footwear, improper warm up, inflexibility of the calf muscles, and improper cool down are factors that increase the chance of Achilles tendonitis.

 How Does Dr. Kanaan Diagnose Achilles Tendonitis?

 Diagnosis of Achilles tendonitis includes patient history, physical examination and sometimes imaging tests.
 Physical examination findings include palpation for tenderness, swelling, nodules, warmth, and increased width of the tendon.
 Imaging tests that may help diagnosis Achilles tendonitis include: x-ray, ultrasound, and MRI.
 Ultrasound is the most reliable in determining the thickness of the Achilles tendon and is most convenient as it can be performed during the patient encounter.